ChaoticCooties/Ma-h-education-system/README.md

 # Ma+h education system (ABANDONED)
-This was a final assignment project which was badly done with the help of my groupmates.
-Unfortunately, due to time constraints and the lack of skills between my team members, we were unable to deliver a quality end product.
+This was a final assignment project which was badly done with the help of my groupmates. ~~Unfortunately, due to time constraints and the lack of skills between my team members~~ (EDIT: As of 2023 I have been instructed by my previous team members to censor this statement due to its passive aggressiveness), we were unable to deliver a quality end product.
 Regardless, this repository will be placed here as it is still a demonstration of various skills and technologies I have learned.

 > A web development project done with PHP/HTML/CSS/Javascript/Unity